King Richard III Stakes

-The King Richard III Stakes is a Listed flat horse race in Great Britain open to horses aged four years or older.
-It is run over a distance of 7 furlongs (1540 yd) at Leicester in April.
+The King Richard III Stakes was a Listed flat horse race in Great Britain open to horses aged four years or older.
+It was run over a distance of 7 furlongs (1540 yd) at Leicester in April.

 History

 During the late 1970s and early 1980s, the event was known as the Philip Cornes Trophy Stakes.
 It was renamed the Leicestershire Stakes in 1983.

 Holsten Brewery started to sponsor the race in 1984, and from this point it was called the Holsten Pils Trophy.
 It reverted to its previous title in 1988.

 For a period the Leicestershire Stakes held Listed status.
 It was promoted to Group 3 level in 1999, and relegated back to Listed class in 2004.

-The race was given its present title in 2013.
-It is now named after King Richard III, whose skeleton was discovered in Leicester and identified earlier that year.
+The race was renamed in 2013 after King Richard III, whose skeleton was discovered in Leicester and identified earlier that year.

+From 2023, the race did not take place, with the King Richard III Cup (a 1m handicap) replacing it.